-11.1.1.1 TINA-TITM (Free Software Download)
+11.1.1.2 TINA-TITM Simulation Software (Free Download)

 TINATM is a simple, powerful, and easy-to-use circuit simulation program based on a SPICE engine.
-TINA-TITM is a free, fully-functional version of the TINA software, preloaded with a library of macro models in addition to a range of both passive and active models.
-TINA-TI provides all the conventional DC, transient, and frequency domain analysis of SPICE, as well as additional design capabilities.
+TINA-TITM simulation software is a free, fully-functional version of the TINA software, preloaded with a library of macro models in addition to a range of both passive and active models.
+TINA-TI simulation software provides all the conventional dc, transient, and frequency domain analysis of SPICE, as well as additional design capabilities.

-Available as a free download from the WEBENCH® Design Center, TINA-TI offers extensive post-processing capability that allows users to format results in a variety of ways.
+Available as a free download from the WEBENCH® Design Center, TINA-TI simulation software offers extensive post-processing capability that allows users to format results in a variety of ways.
 Virtual instruments offer the ability to select input waveforms and probe circuit nodes, voltages, and waveforms, creating a dynamic quick-start tool.